Biodiversity Credits NSW – What Are They & Why Are They Important?

 They are generated by landholders who manage their land to improve biodiversity and can be purchased by developers as a way to offset the impacts of their projects.

-Over the years, NSW’s biodiversity offset scheme has been through a number of iterations and name changes, however, the core mission remains the same – to ensure that development does not have a net negative impact on biodiversity as development spills out into land occupied by vulnerable flora or fauna in their natural habitat.
+Over the years, NSW’s biodiversity offset scheme has been through a number of iterations and name changes, however, the core mission remains the same – to ensure that development does not have a net negative impact on biodiversity as development spills out into land occupied by threatened flora or fauna.

 What is the Biodiversity Offsets Scheme?